mvdnbrk/laravel-model-expires/README.md

 ```
 ## Usage

-To enable an expiration date for a model, use the `Mvdnbrk\ModelExpires\Expires` trait on the model:
+To enable an expiration date for a model, use the `Mvdnbrk\EloquentExpirable\Expires` trait on the model:

 ```php
 <?php